 Then, when I had a quiet moment, I could see all the calls I needed to make and I could immediately start dialing.
 When I was on my computer, I knew exactly what I needed to do.
 When I was out running errands, I could see all the stops I needed to make and create the most efficient path.

-In my 6-week course, From Chaos to Order, I help moms organize and manage their home with confidence.
-Getting things done and planning for the week are a huge part of productively running a home.
+In Organized Life Academy I help women organize and manage their home and life with confidence.
+Planning for the week and getting things done are an essential part of a productive life.

 Developing a routine with these three tasks would ease your stress and overwhelm, for sure!